-After North Male, Ari (also known as Alifu) is considered the atoll most open to tourism and this is thanks in no small part to the high quality of the diving.
-Many divers consider its dive sites to be the best in the Maldives and it features prominently on the itineraries of many Maldivian liveaboards.
+After North Male, Ari (also known as Alifu) is considered the atoll most open to tourism and this is thanks in no small part to the high quality of the scuba diving.
+Many divers consider its sites to be the best in the country and it features prominently on the itineraries of many Maldivian liveaboards.

 Topographically, Ari Atoll diving differs from many other areas in the Maldives since it does not feature many long stretches of barrier reef.
 Instead, there are a lot of thilas here where submerged pinnacles both inside and outside the atoll lagoons act as sites of marine aggregation, making for wonderful diving both in and around the pinnacles and in the kandus (channels).